WoodWing/studio-component-set-tools/README.md

 ## Upgrade notice

 This module is a continuation of the `csde-components-validator` module.
-When upgrading to this module there is a slight change.
-Imports from `./lib/index` or `@woodwing/csde-components-validator/dist/lib/index` have to changed to `./lib/validate` or `@woodwing/studio-component-set-tools/dist/lib/validate`.
+When upgrading to this module there is a slight change: imports from `./lib/index` or `@woodwing/csde-components-validator/dist/lib/index` have to be changed to `./lib/validate` or `@woodwing/studio-component-set-tools/dist/lib/validate`.

 ## Usage

 The module provides tooling to develop component sets.
 For example, it contains public API methods to validate a component set.

-### validateFolder
+### `validateFolder`

 Validates a component set given an input folder.